 Keep up the study

-Don't forget the theory test – that's right, stop using those books as coasters.
-And get your friends or family to start testing your knowledge.
+Don't forget the theory test and get your friends or family to help you check your knowledge.
 Also, consider signing up to the DVSA learning zone for a range of useful theory study content.

 Get some private practice

 Practice makes perfect, as they say.
 If you can, supplement your instructor lessons with driving sessions accompanied by a friend or family member.
-This can really speed up your rate of progress towards becoming test-ready.
-Do make sure that the car you're using is fully covered for learner driver insurance.
+This can help you increase your experience and awareness of a much wider range of circumstances on the road.
+Make sure the car you're using has insurance which covers a learner driver.

 Nearing pass success